-Kyle Busch completes 5-for-5 Xfinity sweep Atlanta win
+Kyle Busch completes 5-for-5 Xfinity sweep with Atlanta win

 Busch has 102nd Xfinity victories and 222 overall in NASCAR’s three national series.

 Noah Gragson was third, followed by Justin Haley and Ty Dillon.
+Hemric finished 30th.

 NASCAR only allows Cup Series drivers, including Busch, to compete in five Xfinity and five Truck Series races each year.
 Atlanta was Busch’s fifth and final Xfinity event — and fifth win — of 2021.